GerasimovskaMelanija/Udacity-DataScientist-Nanodegree/5 - The Capstone Project/README.md

 ## Web application
 In order to run the web application, you need to have installed Flask. <br/>
-Open your terminal, enter the folder with all this files, enter python myapp.py <br/>
+Open your terminal, go into the folder with all this files, enter python myapp.py in your terminal <br/>
 Open: http://localhost:3001<br/>
 You will see plots of the distribution of the X,Y,Z and W orientations.
 Enter a number of series_id on which you want to see the distribution.<br/>